adobebc/web-apps-sdk/README.md

 Web Apps SDK for Adobe Business Catalyst allows web developers to create custom client-side applications that leverage the Business Catalyst system APIs.
 Used inside any of your Business Catalyst site, these applications can enhance the standard functionality and experience of your site.

-## Using Web Apps SDK for Adobe Adobe Business Catalyt
+## Using Web Apps SDK for Adobe Adobe Business Catalyst

 **Want to learn more about it?**
 * For SDK and API documentation, go through the [developer documentation](http://docs.businesscatalyst.com/developers)